 The basics

-Cultivated meat is a game-changing alternative to conventionally produced meat that offers the potential to make meat in a healthier, safer, and more sustainable way.
-Cultivated meat is essentially the same as the beef, pork, chicken, and fish we eat today, but grown directly from animal cells, without the need for antibiotics, hormones, and steroids.
+Cultivated meat offers the game-changing potential to make meat in a healthier, safer, and more sustainable way.
+Cultivated meat looks, cooks, and tastes the same as the beef, pork, chicken, and fish we eat today, but grown directly from animal cells, without the need for antibiotics, hormones, and steroids.

-By producing meat in this way, we can satisfy growing global demand for protein while reducing pressure on our planet and enhancing food security.
-When produced at scale using renewable energy, cultivated meat is projected to generate a fraction of the emissions and require a fraction of the land and water that conventional meat production does.
+By producing meat this way, we can satisfy the growing global demand for protein while reducing pressure on our planet and enhancing food security.
+When produced at scale using renewable energy, cultivated meat is projected to generate a fraction of the emissions and require much less land and water compared to conventional meat production.

 Nomenclature consensus

-Following multiple consumer studies and corporate surveys, industry consensus has landed on cultivated as the preferred term for meat grown directly from the cell.
+Following multiple consumer studies and corporate surveys, industry consensus has landed on “cultivated” as the preferred term for meat produced directly from animal cells.

-New research conducted in December 2022 by Embold Research and commissioned by GFI demonstrates consumer preferences for using “cultivated meat” over other terms such as “cultured,” “lab-grown,” and “cell-based.”
+The latest research conducted by Embold Research (2022) and commissioned by GFI demonstrates consumer preferences for using “cultivated meat” over other terms such as “cultured,” “lab-grown,” and “cell-based.”
 These findings mirror the results of two other studies: a 2019 GFI-commissioned Mattson study, and a 2020 Rutgers seafood study commissioned by BlueNalu.
 Both studies found “cultivated” to be consumers’ preferred term.

 Globally, cultivated meat companies and key industry stakeholders have aligned on “cultivated.”
 Just last month, 30 key industry stakeholders across Asia—from companies to regional coalition groups, and government initiatives—adopted “cultivated” as the preferred English-language descriptor for all food products grown directly from animal cells.